fletcheryang2014/TableViewAdapter/README.md

 # TableViewAdapter
 A simple wrapper for the datasource and delegate of the UITableView.
 It will help you make a lighter view controller.
+It supports most of common cases of the UITableView, including multi-section, multi-cell, cell height caches, delegate from cell.

 ## usage
 ```